purplebugs/elastic-data-tool/README.md

 2. JSON file is created from SQL query or otherwise and stored in [./data](./data)
 3. Note: SQL to JSON tool is in progress.
 To try proof of concept Run `node SQL-to-JSON.cjs`

-Steps
+Steps 🪜

+Option one: Generate NDJSON file to import to Elasticsearch 💾

 1. Edit the JSON filename to read from in [index.js](./index.js) and save the file
 2. Run `node index`
 3. Look for the generated file in the directory
+4. Import this file to Elasticsearch

+Option two: To generate a POST body of an API \_bulk query: 🤖

+1. Before running the script, uncomment the line that references `POST /_bulk` then at the final step use the contents of the generated file as the POST body
+2. Run Steps 1-3 above
-4. Use the contents of this file to import into Elasticsearch - currently it the POST body of an API \_bulk query to copy into Kibana DevTools
+3. Use the contents of generated file as the POST body of an `POST /_bulk` to copy into Kibana DevTools

 ## Create data in Elasticsearch from scratch 🎸